 if

 and

-\end{definition} We had previously shown the following characterization \cite{MA_cdc14,MA_LEARN}: \begin{theorem} A function $\tV$ is an GLF for a given network iff $\tV$ is a common Lyapunov function for the set of linear systems $\dot r = Q_1 r, ..., \dot r = Q_s r$. \end{theorem}
+\end{definition} We had previously shown the following characterization \cite{MA_cdc14,MA_LEARN}: \begin{theorem} A function $\tV$ is {a} GLF for a given network iff $\tV$ is a common Lyapunov function for the set of linear systems $\dot r = Q_1 r, \dots, \dot r = Q_s r$. \end{theorem}

 \mybox{\paragraph{Example (continued)} We are still considering the network \eqref{e.ptm}.
 Note that we can write the following: